robotis/rlfl/docs/los.rst

 	Determine if there is a line of sight between two points.
 All cells in between have to be seen and non-blocking.

+	All cells NOT marked rlfl.CELL_OPEN are considered to block LOS

 	Returns True or False.